krishansingh1/task-tracker-app/README.md

    Open new Tab [http://localhost:5000](http://localhost:5000) in your browser.

-   All data of this app dislayed in the above link.
+   All the data of this app displayed in the above link.